Building Your Own Scientific Consultancy Side Gig

 If you are interested in exploring building your own scientific consultancy as a side-gig, this workshop is for you.

-Course Content:
+Workshop Content:

-• What does a consultancy side-project look like?
+What does a consultancy side-project look like?

-• How does the private private sector function?
+How does the private private sector function?

-• Building your own customer consultancy plan
+Building your own customer consultancy plan

-• Conveying your own Unique Selling Proposition (USP)
+Conveying your Unique Selling Proposition (USP)

-• Making connections in industry
+Making connections in industry

-• Tips for being 'Industry Ready'
+Tips for being 'Industry Ready'

 David has spent more than twenty years developing cutting-edge photonics technologies into commercial products in the fields of optical communications, remote sensing, directed energy, and scientific instrumentation.
-In 2017 he started TurningScience to provide training and support for scientists of all disciplines seeking to enter the private sector as employees, collaborators, or entrepreneurs.
+In 2017 he started TurningScience to provide training for scientists of all disciplines seeking to enter the private sector as employees, collaborators, or entrepreneurs.

-David is the author of the books Turning Science into Things People Need: Voices of Scientists Working in Industry and It’s a Game, not a Formula: How to Succeed as a Scientist Working in the Private Sector and is an internationally recognized speaker and mentor on the topics of technology commercialization, product development, and career design.
-David has a BS and PhD in physics and holds seven patents in the fields of laser spectroscopy and optical communications.
+David is the author of the books Shaping the World: The Vital Role of Scientists in Industry, It’s a Game, not a Formula: How to Succeed as a Scientist Working in the Private Sector and Turning Science into Things People Need: Voices of Scientists Working in Industry and is an internationally recognized speaker and mentor on the topics of technology commercialization, product development, and career design.